-The National Advisory General Medical Sciences (NAGMS) Council was convened in closed session for its one hundred and seventy-first meeting at 8:30 a.m. on Thursday, January 16, 2020.
+The National Advisory General Medical Sciences (NAGMS) Council was convened in closed session for its one hundred and seventy-second meeting at 8:30 a.m. on Thursday, January 16, 2020.

 Dr. Jon R. Lorsch, director of the National Institute of General Medical Sciences (NIGMS), presided as chair of the meeting.
 After an open session from 8:30 a.m. to 11:40 a.m., the closed session was held from 1 p.m. to 3:45 p.m.

 Darrin Akins, Ph.D.
 Celeste Berg, Ph.D.
 Squire J. Booker, Ph.D.
 Enrique M. De La Cruz, Ph.D.Peter J. Espenshade, Ph.D.
 Guy Padbury, Ph.D.
 Ronald M. Przygodzki, M.D.
 Cathy Wu, Ph.D.
 John Younger, M.D., M.S.

 Nozomi Ando, Ph.D.
 Assistant Professor Department of Chemistry and Chemical Biology Cornell University Ithaca, NY 14853-1301